 Finally, I tried kale.
 I’ve always wanted to try making kale chips but just didn’t feel like heating up the oven.
 The electric air fryer acts as a mini-convection oven, and will make any vegetable into a chip with nothing more than a spray of Pam.
 Kale chips took 20 minutes at 320 degrees.
 It doesn’t cook a lot at a time, but that’s no problem since I’m the only one in my household willing to eat kale chips.😉

 According to Harlan Fowler, author of the GoWise USA Air Fryer Cookbook, regular bacon cooks well–very crisp, but it leaves a puddle of rendered fat in the pan.
-(Not a bad thing if you need rendered bacon fat for a recipe, but messy for cleanup)
+(Not a bad thing if you need rendered bacon fat for a recipe, but messy for cleanup).
+Yet the instructions state to avoid greasy foods like sausage (and bacon qualifies), so I won’t be trying bacon in my air fryer.

 I have more testing to do, but I already know this purchase will work for me.
 The electric air fryer is a welcome addition to our kitchen.